serarm/cloud_recepies/gcp/deploy_to_kubernetes/README.md

 # Deploy to Kubernetes in Google Cloud

-This file contains notes from [Deploy to Kubernetes in Google Cloud](https://www.qwiklabs.com/quests/116).
+This directory contains notes from [Deploy to Kubernetes in Google Cloud](https://www.qwiklabs.com/quests/116).

 It contains of 5 labs in 1 challenge.
 Following are notes for 5 challenges:
 1. [Introduction to Docker](1_Intro_to_docker.md)